Renault Clio

 Space and load

-Two adults with hard-shell cases fit in the 391-litre boot without needing to fold the rear seats, a detail that matters when you are collecting friends off a cruise ship for an afternoon run to Ada Bojana.
-Fold one seat and a pair of folding chairs plus a cool-box for a day at Plavi Horizonti fits alongside the weekly shop from Voli in Bar.
-On a month-long rental the square shape of the boot is more useful than the raw litre count; the Clio swallows awkward items like camera tripods and snorkelling fins without Tetris.
+Two adults with hard-shell cases fit in the 391-litre boot without folding the rear seats, useful when you are collecting guests off the early Tirana flight at Podgorica Airport for an evening run back to a Ulcinj villa.
+Fold one seat and a kite plus harness for an afternoon at Velika Plaža sits alongside the weekly shop from Voli at the Hafiza Hadžibegovića parade.
+On a month-long rental the square shape is more useful than the raw litre count; the Clio swallows awkward items like a drying wetsuit, snorkel fins, and the inevitable folded sun parasol without Tetris.

 Ulcinj coast coastal road near Bar